 Will you use any Social Media channels ?
 Why ?
 Who will manage this on your behalf ?
 Which Channels do you need ?

 Who else does what you do or offers what you offer ?
 How do they use the Web ?

 Do you understand and accept that creating a web presence takes time and resources to build and then to manage and maintain ?

-The good news is that going online can be a much lower investment than opening another Bricks & Mortar store for tens of thousands, but it will cost thousands, if it is to be a decent solution that will bring you returns.
-It will expand your market, reduce overheads and costs per sale, stay open 24/7, be easily managed, by the right person.
+The good news is that going online can be a much lower investment than opening another Bricks & Mortar store for tens or hundreds of thousands, but it will cost thousands, if it is to be a decent solution that will bring you good returns.
+A good website will help you to expand your market, increase sales, save you time, reduce overheads and costs per sale, stay open 24/7, and be easily managed, if built by the right web partner.